March 12, 2026 (3mo ago)

 | Total | ~370 | ~$1.11 |

-Postal is a full-featured, open-source mail delivery platform written in Ruby.
-It's the closest thing to running your own SendGrid.
+Postal is a full-featured, open-source mail delivery platform written in Ruby — the closest self-hosted equivalent to SendGrid.

 git clone https://github.com/postalserver/postal